-The English as a Second Language program at Cornerstone involved twelve children in first through sixth grade who attended from September 2016 to June 2017.
+The English as a Second Language program at Cornerstone involved twelve children in kindergarten through sixth grade who attended from September 2017 to June 2018.
 Cornerstone's ELL population is very stable; most of these children have been at the school for nearly all of their elementary years.
 The small size and Montessori methods and materials make Cornerstone a unique setting.
 Language learners have the benefit of many opportunities to speak with peers and adults for a variety of reasons in different settings during the school day.
 Oral language develops very naturally for Cornerstone's ELL children.